 For example, the Queen size, 18” Elevated model is 19.74 pounds and, when condensed, is about 6” by 18” by 18”.

 The Twin and Double models would be a bit lighter and smaller.

-We don’t love the carrying case but the good portability makes this air mattress a very good option for home use as well as for travel use, though we do make a distinction between travel use and outdoor use (which I’ll get into soon).
+We don’t love the carrying case, but the good portability makes this air mattress a very good option for home use and travel use, though we do distinguish between travel use and outdoor use (which I’ll get into soon).

 Pillowtop Air System & Velvety Top